openforis/sepal-doc/docs/source/cookbook/optical_mosaic.rst

     -   **Snow masking**: :guilabel:`On`
     -   **Composing method**: :guilabel:`Medoid`

 To create a mosaic, you will need to provide SEPAL with the compositing method to create the final image.
-Here is a description of all of the possible compositing options available.
+See the following image for all of the possible compositing options available.

 .. thumbnail:: ../_images/cookbook/optical_mosaic/composite_options.png
     :title: The panel to select the composite options of your mosaic.